UCL-CHIG/Phenotyping-congenital-anomalies/README.md

 # Phenotyping-congenital-anomalies
-This repository covers ICD-10 codes from 3 code lists which can be used to indicate children with congenital anomalies in hospital records in England and Scotland:
+This repository covers ICD-10 codes from 3 code lists which can be used to indicate children with congenital anomalies in hospital records in England and Scotland and basic Stata code which we used to indicate children with congenital anomalies in hospital records.

+The code lists are:

 ## 1) the EUROCAT list
 This code list was developed by the EUROCAT network to classify unstandardized text in congenital anomaly registries for surveillance in Europe;